Updated August 16, 2020.

 6. Initial Inventory: $35,000 to $50,000

 - Initial inventory consists of various food products, beverages, paper products, cleaning supplies, and other supplies utilized in operating the Restaurant, as well as other merchandise or products sold in the Restaurant.

-- The initial inventory expenditure will vary according to anticipated sales volume, commodity costs, distribution fees, and inflation.
+- The initial inventory expenditure could vary due to factors such as anticipated sales volume, commodity costs, distribution fees, and inflation.

 8. Sign Package: $106,000 to $220,000

 - The estimate includes the cost to acquire and install all exterior signs for your Restaurant, but it does not include sales tax.

 - Your investment in exterior signs necessary to operate the Restaurant is highly variable.
 Your exact investment depends on several factors, including the number and size of the proposed exterior signs, local labor costs, prices charged by suppliers, inflation, financing costs, and similar factors beyond the franchisor’s or your control.